chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 - **First Pinch Point**: Mushu sabotages the carriage, destroying it.
 They must stop and set up camp.
 - **Midpoint**: The oldest princess, Ting-Ting, asserts to her sisters that they must follow their duty over their heart.
 Nevertheless, they sneak out with the guards to attend a festival.
 - **Second Pinch Point**: Shang catches them in the village, puts his foot down, and forbids their blossoming relationships.
 Mulan is incredulous and they break their own relationship off.
-- **Third Plot Point**: They get ambushed by the Mongols, resulting in Shang falling to his death.
+- **Third Plot Point**: Continuing their journey, they get ambushed, resulting in Shang falling to his death.
 They regroup and mourn.
 Mulan decides to offer herself in the princesses' place.
-- **Climactic Inciting**: Shang crashes the wedding, alive apparently.
-They don't like him.
+- **Climactic Inciting**: Shang crashes the wedding, apparently alive.
+The people don't like him.
 - **Climactic Midpoint**: Mushu masquerades as the Great Dragon to dissuade Lord Qin.
 - **Climactic Moment**: Lord Qin gives in, and weds the duo on the spot.
 - **Resolution**: China is saved, due to the alliance.
 Mushu is added onto Shang's family guardians, which means he still gets to be with Mulan.